-The Company's wholly-owned subsidiary bluebird bio France, SARL participates in the French Crédit d'Impôt Recherche ("CIR") program which allows companies to monetize up to 30% of eligible research expenses.
-The Company received aggregate reimbursement of \$807 related to 2010, 2011 and 2012.
+The Company's wholly-owned subsidiary bluebird bio France - SARL participates in the French Crédit d'Impôt Recherche ("CIR") program which allows companies to monetize up to 30% of eligible research expenses.
+The Company received aggregate reimbursement of \$807 related to years 2010 through 2012.
 The Company recognized these amounts as reductions to research and development expense in the periods incurred.
 The years 2010 through 2013 are open and subject to examination.
-The Company has applied for \$873 related to 2013 and has not yet applied for \$269 related to the first quarter of 2014 which are classified as a current and non-current receivables, respectively, on the accompanying balance sheets as of March 31, 2014.
+The Company has applied for \$873 related to 2013, which is classified as current assets and has not yet applied for \$566 related to the six months ended June 30, 2014 which are classified as non-current assets within the condensed consolidated balance sheets as of June 30, 2014.
 The Company received a notice from the Ministère de l'Enseignement Supérieur et de la Recherche in March 2014 inquiring of the Company regarding the eligibility of such research expenses pursuant to the CIR program.
 Based on the nature of the research activities conducted by bluebird bio France, SARL, the Company has concluded that it is probable that these receivables are collectable.
 However, any adjustment as a result of the inquiry would result in a refund of the amounts previously received or impairment of the Company's receivable.